hsuwanying/hsuwanying/README.md

 ### I’m currently learning

-**UX concept and UX design**: I think ux and data scinece are well connected when it comes to web analytics, having good knowledge of both can help with decision-making and improve products as well as user experience
+**UX concept and UX design**: I think ux and data science are well connected, having good knowledge of both can help with decision-making and improve product as well as create better user experience

 <br>